 - The Minster appoints the Chairperson and Deputy Chairperson based on a nomination made by GLaWAC. - Similarly, the Minister appoints members.
-At least six must be appointed from a panel of names nominated by GLaWAC. - One member is appointed on the nomination of the Secretary of DEECA. - A maximum of eleven members may be appointed. - The Gunaikurnai members of the Board have a strong connection to the Appointed Land and lifelong experience and knowledge of their cultural heritage.
+At least six must be appointed from a panel of names nominated by GLaWAC. - One member is appointed on the nomination of the Secretary of DEECA. - A maximum of eleven members may be appointed. - The Gunaikurnai members of the Board have a strong connection to Gunaikurnai Country and lifelong experience and knowledge of their cultural heritage.

-Our Directors
+Our Members